 Fairly slow operation

 Retrofit solutions designed to convert your existing blinds into motorized, smart ones tend to include a variety of limitations, so they often end up being more costly or otherwise less appealing than buying brand-new smart blinds.
 However, the Soma Smart Shades 2 can be a worthwhile upgrade to blinds or shades that use a beaded chain or cord.

 The device works by feeding the chain into its motor, which you then attach to the window frame with adhesive or screws.
 Powering the motor is a battery that recharges via either USB or the included solar panel.
 The motor operates blinds four times faster than the previous model, but it's still a rather slow process to fully raise or lower your blinds.
 For that reason, pre-set schedules are all the more useful, as is the Morning Mode that intentionally opens your shades slowly and quietly.
 You can also automate them based on local sunrise and sunset, or the amount of sunlight sensed by the solar panel.

-For voice controls and further integration, the Smart Shades 2 has nice compatibility with the biggest smart platforms, but only through the Soma Connect hub.
+For voice controls and further integration, the Smart Shades 2 is compatible with the biggest smart platforms, but only through the Soma Connect hub.
 It's essentially Soma's free software loaded onto a Raspberry Pi (a tiny but powerful computer), so you could save on that cost if you have your own.

 Multiple power options

 Can use third-party Z-Wave hubs